ampproject/amphtml/ads/outbrain.md

 - widgetIds *(**mandatory**)* - Widget Id/s Provided by Account Manager.
 - htmlURL *(optional)* - The URL of the standard html version of the page.
 - ampURL *(optional)* - The URL of the AMP version of the page.
-- testMode *(optional)* - Pass the parameter with the “true” value while testing the AMP pages.
 - styleFile *(optional)* - Provide publisher an option to pass CSS file in order to inherit the design for the AMP displayed widget. **Consult with Account Manager regarding CSS options**.